With the majority of our life spent at work, shouldn't we make it a place that helps employees thrive?

 I then went to a large health insurer and held 3 roles in over 8 years, all in different areas in the company but all tied to employer based wellness.
 My most recent role was leading a team of health promotion professionals who helped employers build wellness programs.

 Despite my love of my job and team, I felt the pull to start my own business which is what I'm doing today.
-Even with 13 years of various wellness experience I continue to see new things that excite, surprise and motivate me to stay in this field.
+Even with 17 years of various wellness experience I continue to see new things that excite, surprise and motivate me to stay in this field.
 For my full experience, check my LinkedIn profile.
+If you want to hear about my many wellness mistakes, listen to the podcast episode where the mic gets turned on me and I'm interviewed about my wellness journey.